-Air-to-water HPWH with up to 120 gallons of tank capacity are eligible for Category 5 incentives.
+Air-to-water HPWH having a Uniform Energy Factor (UEF) rating are eligible for Category 5 incentives.
 Larger systems and custom applications are eligible for Category 6 Custom Hot Water Heating Applications.

-To be eligible for an incentive under the Program, an air-to-water HPWH must meet or exceed ENERGY STAR® water heater specifications.
+To be eligible for an incentive under the Program, an air-to-water HPWH must meet or exceed ENERGY STAR water heater specifications.